JuliaLinearAlgebra/LinearMaps.jl/README.md

 A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.

+## What's new in v2.3.0
+*   Fully Julia v0.7/v1.0/v1.1 compatible.
+*   Full support of noncommutative number types such as quaternions.

 ## What's new in v2.2.0
 *   Fully Julia v0.7/v1.0 compatible.
 *   A `convert(SparseMatrixCSC, A::LinearMap)` function, that calls the `sparse` matrix generating function.